 - If you live in a major city and you are based downtown, you can expect to pay between $150 and $450+ every month.
 In New York City, expect $500+ a month.

 Keep in mind these are estimated costs only.
 You will need to find out the exact parking costs from the listing agent or landlord for an apartment you are interested in.
+For example, parking costs in Philadelphia range from $75 to $200 per month.

-Is it Worth Paying for Parking?
+Is it Worth Paying for Parking At Your Apartment?

 Some apartments don’t offer parking to their tenants.
 Those that do offer parking, have fees that vary from free parking to very significant monthly charges.
-If you own a car, parking it within your apartment community can have many advantages:
+If you own a car, parking within your apartment community can have many advantages:

 - Easier to access your car (for both loading and unloading things like groceries, other items)